So here is the story of how we try to honor the rare natural gems we work with and also best serve you!

 Once a gem or gems that might work has been identified then it usually takes from one and a half to three months to get it cut and ready for sale as we always have a lot going on (the exact time frame will depend on our current schedule).

-If we do NOT have a similar gem to what you want preformed then we will tell you and can still keep you on our list to notify you if/when a similar gem comes up.
+If we do NOT have a similar gem to what you want already preformed then we will tell you that and if you want we can put you on our list to notify you if/when a similar gem comes up.
 There is no time estimate for this though.
 It can be soon or it might never happen depending on each individual piece of rough we work on and what it "wants to be".
+But you increase your chances of us finding something for you a lot by being on the waiting list as that impacts our choice of which lots of rough to cut.

 Starting with the ring before you find the gem makes it far less likely that you will be able to find a gem that both fits and that you love.